JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extension_points.md

 </idea-plugin>
 ```

-The `name` attribute assigns a unique name for this extension point, it will be prefixed with the plugin's `<id>` automatically.
+The `name` attribute assigns a unique name for this extension point.
+It will be prefixed with the plugin's `<id>` automatically.

 The `beanClass` attribute sets a bean class that specifies one or several properties annotated with the [`@Attribute`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/Attribute.java) annotation.
 The `interface` attribute sets an interface the plugin that contributes to the extension point must implement.